xiangz19/codex-ratelimit/README.md

 1. **Requires Active Session**: You must send at least one message in a session before using `/status` to get rate limit info
 2. **Workflow Interruption**: The `/status` command breaks the natural flow of conversation from the user's perspective (although the command and output don't pollute the context)
+3. **Not Available in VS Code Extension**: The `/status` command is not available when using the Codex VS Code extension

 This utility provides a non-intrusive way to check your current token usage and rate limits by directly parsing the session files, without needing to start a new conversation or interrupt your workflow.